 After my online-morning, Tula took me to the Alaska Sealife Center where she is working at the research department.
-I felt honored to get a private “behind the scenes” tour by Nancy and a few of the girls working in the areas where no regular tourist is allowed to go.
+I felt honored to get a private “behind the scenes” tour by Nancy and a few of the girls working in the areas where no regular tourist can go.
 George was joining us.

 Next was an abandoned sea otter baby who also just got fed by her nanny.
 So cute!
-She was able to present the fishy bites in many different ways to give him a bit of a challenge.
+She could present the fishy bites in many ways to give him a bit of a challenge.
 So cute!

 But the absolute stunning attraction was a walrus baby who needs to be attended by a nanny 24 hrs.
 The girls stay in shifts with the young baby and sit down to cuddle him.
-I volunteered to do the same, but unfortunately they didn’t let me…
+I volunteered to do the same, but unfortunately, they did not let me…